Research Animal Management Branch

 NICHD manages three Shared Animal Facilities (SAF) as the Lead Institute: the 6B rodent SAF, the NIHAC Non-Human Primate SAF, and the Bldg 6 Shared Zebrafish Facility.

 The RAMB operates and manages the Building 6B Shared Animal Facility (SAF), the NIH Animal Center (NIHAC) SAF, Suite 6C127 of the Ambulatory Care Research Facility (ACRF) Animal Facility, and the NICHD aquatics facilities.
 The DIR Animal Program and ACUC have oversight over these facilities regarding animal use as well as over NICHD and NIA animals in the Building 49 SAF, the Porter Neurosciences Research Center (PNRC) SAF, the 10A Central Animal Facility (CAF), and in CAFs managed by the Division of Veterinary Resources (DVR) including Building 14F.
 The RAMB has contractual oversight over an aquatic animal husbandry task that includes husbandry and research support for NICHD, NHGRI, NHLBI, and NCI.

 The Building 6B SAF supports the animal research activities of four Institutes (NICHD, NIAID, NEI, and NIAMS).
 This is a restricted-access disease-free rodent facility; it also includes a room for Xenopus and a zebrafish facility.

 The NIHAC SAF supports the animal research activities of three Institutes (NICHD, NIMH, and NCI).
 This facility houses nonhuman primates and rodents.
 Animal holding areas include indoor housing, indoor/outdoor runs, seasonal outdoor housing, and a five-acre free-ranging primate field station that is located adjacent to permanent structures.

 Suite 6C127 of the ACRF Animal Facility supports the animal research activities of two Institutes (NICHD and NIA).
 The facility occupies 121 m2 (1,299 ft2) in Building 10 and has five animal rooms and two procedure rooms.
 The facility provides care and housing for rodent and aquatic species.
 This restricted-access conventional facility is operated under contract.

-The Bldg 6 Shared Zebrafish (SZF) supports NICHD and NHGRI with 15,000 2-liter tanks; the total capacity of this SZF is approximately 330,000 zebrafish.
+The Bldg 6 Shared Zebrafish (SZF) supports NICHD and NHGRI with 15,000 2-liter tanks; the total capacity of the SZF is approximately 330,000 zebrafish.